dnsimple/dnsimple-support/content/articles/account-activation.markdown

 </div>

 <note>
-If you're resubscribing to DNSimple, you won't have a new 30 day trial period.
+If you're resubscribing to DNSimple, you won't have a new 30-day trial period.
 Your credit card will be billed immediately.
 </note>

 Your account is now active.
 Any domains you update to use our [name servers](/articles/dnsimple-nameservers) will now resolve with the DNSimple system.